ScottSmith95/Decode-for-Ghost/README.md

     `ghost restart`

-5. Profit.

-### Compiling CSS (For deployment)
+### Compiling Theme (For deployment)
-There is a gulp task to create a zip file that can be uploaded.
+There is a gulp task to create a zip file that can be uploaded to Ghost's admin.

 1. Change into the root directory of the theme